-- You must have at least three OpenShift Container Platform worker nodes in the cluster with locally attached storage devices on each of them. - Each of the three selected nodes must have at least one raw block device available to be used by OpenShift Container Storage. - For minimum starting node requirements, see Resource requirements section in Planning guide. - The devices to be used must be empty, that is, there should be no PVs, VGs, or LVs remaining on the disks. - You must have a minimum of three labeled nodes. - It is recommended that the worker nodes are spread across three different physical nodes, racks or failure domains for high availability. - Each node that has local storage devices to be used by OpenShift Container Storage must have a specific label to deploy OpenShift Container Storage pods.
-To label the nodes, use the following command:
+- You must have at least three OpenShift Container Platform worker nodes in the cluster with locally attached storage devices on each of them. - Each of the three selected nodes must have at least one raw block device available to be used by OpenShift Container Storage.

-\$ oc label nodes <NodeNames> cluster.ocs.openshift.io/openshift-storage="

-- There should not be any storage providers managing locally mounted storage on the storage nodes that would conflict with the use of Local Storage Operator for Red Hat OpenShift Container Storage. - The Local Storage Operator version must match the Red Hat OpenShift Container Platform version in order to have the Local Storage Operator fully supported with Red Hat OpenShift Container Storage.
+- For minimum starting node requirements, see Resource requirements section in Planning guide. - The devices to be used must be empty, that is, there should be no PVs, VGs, or LVs remaining on the disks. - You must have a minimum of three labeled nodes. - Ensure that the Nodes are spread across different Locations/Availability Zones for a multiple availability zones platform. - Each node that has local storage devices to be used by OpenShift Container Storage must have a specific label to deploy OpenShift Container Storage pods.
+To label the nodes, use the following command: - \$ oc label nodes <NodeNames> cluster.ocs.openshift.io/openshift-storage=" - There should not be any storage providers managing locally mounted storage on the storage nodes that would conflict with the use of Local Storage Operator for Red Hat OpenShift Container Storage. - The Local Storage Operator version must match the Red Hat OpenShift Container Platform version in order to have the Local Storage Operator fully supported with Red Hat OpenShift Container Storage.
 The Local Storage Operator does not get upgraded when Red Hat OpenShift Container Platform is upgraded.